-- 3. Assume there is a pin or some other small amount of material at each of the connection points between the members.
+3. Assume there is a pin or some other small amount of material at each of the connection points between the members.
 Next you will draw a free body diagram for each connection point.
-Remember to include: - o Any external reaction or load forces that may be acting at that joint. - o A normal force for each two force member connected to that joint.
+Remember to include:

+- Any external reaction or load forces that may be acting at that joint. - A normal force for each two force member connected to that joint.
 Remember that for a two force member, the force will be acting along the line between the two connection points on the member.
 We will also need to guess if it will be a tensile or a compressive force.
 An incorrect guess now though will simply lead to a negative solution later on.
-A common strategy then is to assume all forces are tensile, then later in the solution any positive forces will be tensile forces and any negative forces will be compressive forces.

-Label each force in the diagram.
+A common strategy then is to assume all forces are tensile, then later in the solution any positive forces will be tensile forces and any negative forces will be compressive forces. - Label each force in the diagram.
 Include any known magnitudes and directions and provide variable names for each unknown.

-- 4. Write out the equilibrium equations for each of the joints.
+4. Write out the equilibrium equations for each of the joints.
 You should treat the joints as particles, so there will be force equations but no moment equations.
-This should give you a large number of equations. - \circ The sum of the forces in the x direction will be zero and the sum of the forces in the y direction will be zero for each of the joints. $\$ sum\vec F=0\\\\\\ F_x=0\\\\\\ F_y=0\$\$ - 5.
+This should give you a large number of equations.

+- The sum of the forces in the x direction. will be zero and the sum of the forces in the y direction will be zero for each of the joints.\$\$\sum\vec F=0\\\sum $F_x=0\: \ F_y=0$ \$\$ - 5.
 Finally, solve the equilibrium equations for the unknowns.
 You can do this algebraically, solving for one variable at a time, or you can use matrix equations to solve for everything at once.
 If you assumed that all forces were tensile earlier, remember that negative answers indicate compressive forces in the members.

-http://mechanicsmap.psu.edu/websites/5 structures/5-4 method of joints/methodofjoints.html

-Additional examples from the Engineering Mechanics webpage:

-Find the force acting in each of the members in the truss bridge shown below.
+Source: Engineering Mechanics, Jacob Moore, et al. https://mechanicsmap.psu.edu/websites/ 5\structures/5-3\method\of\joints/ methodofjoints.html truss bridge shown below.
 Remember to specify if each member is in tension or compression.

+Additional examples from the Mechanics Map - Method of Joints

+Find the force acting in each of the members in the